ISO certified

 Losing our plastics

 Starting in 2019, we removed single-use plastic plates, cutlery and straws from the festival.
-The EU has banned all these single-use plastics from 2021, but Way Out West wanted to start earlier than that.
 In the long term, we want to remove all single-use plastic items in our business, reduce the use of plastics in general and strive for increased recycling.